sofpn/rprimer/README.md

 ### Import alignment

 The first step is to import an alignment with target sequences of interest.
-This is done by using `readDNAMultipleAlignment()` from Biostrings.
+This is done by using `readDNAMultipleAlignment()` from the Biostrings package.

 The file “example\_alignment.txt” contains an alignment of 50 hepatitis E virus sequences.